justinmeiners/efficient-programming-with-components/16_optimizing_stable_sort.md

     Within 5-10% of the `std::stable_sort`.
     What would be great?
     Observe STL also has [`std::sort`][cpp-sort] because it's faster.
-    If it's as fast as sort[^dream].
+    If it's as fast as sort, that would be great.[^dream].

 [^dream]: Alex: It has been my dream for decades
-    to make stable sort as fast as sort, at which point I could throw away the other and just have one sort.
+    to make my stable sort as fast as my sort, at which point I could throw away the other and just have one sort.
     But, I make progress with stable sort, then I make progress with sort.